Collective Worship gives pupils and school staff the opportunity to:

 If your child would like to contribute a prayer or some artwork to be published on the Collective Worship page please send the work in either by emailing the school or via our school blog.

-Autumn half term theme: Generosity
+Spring half term theme: Courage

-Home and School Values for Generosity theme
+Home and School Values for Courage theme

 Class 3 Harvest Collective Worship on Friday 2nd October.